Revoke entitlement

 The rejection carries the userId and sku in its detail, so the caller knows which ownership check came back empty.

-A blank or whitespace-only userId or sku is not a rejection — it throws a MALFORMED_OPERATION fault.
-A blank user would revoke ownership against a phantom user, and a blank SKU against nothing.
-So a malformed request surfaces as a client error rather than a silent NOT_ENTITLED.
+A blank field would revoke against a phantom user or SKU, so a malformed request surfaces as a client error rather than a silent NOT_ENTITLED.

 Preconditions and invariants

 The handler checks ownership before it revokes.
 It calls entitlements.owns(userId, sku) and returns NOT_ENTITLED when the user does not hold the SKU.
-A revoke of something never granted is therefore a clean decline, not an error.

 Revoking is idempotent through the idempotencyKey.
 A retry under the same key returns the first result as duplicate rather than re-running.
-So a revoke applies at most once per key, even under retries.

-The ledger's money invariants — conservation, no-overdraft, and backing — are unaffected, because this operation moves no money.
+The ledger’s money invariants (conservation, no-overdraft, and backing) are unaffected, because this operation moves no money.